marvinfli/marvinfli.github.io/_pages/about.md

   - /about.html
 ---

-I'm an algo developer at Hudson River Trading, where I work on the scientific and engineering challenges of training foundation models for automated trading.
+I'm an algo developer at Hudson River Trading, where I work on the scientific and engineering challenges of training foundation models for automated trading on HAIL (HRT AI Labs).

 In the past, I have studied the **science and theory of generative models** and developed methods to enhance the **capabilities and safety of large language models**.
 I've had the privilege of collaborating with [Prof. Sitan Chen](https://sitanchen.com/) and [Prof. Seth Neel](https://sethneel.com/).
 Earlier this year, I graduated *summa cum laude* with highest honors from Harvard with a B.A. in Computer Science & Mathematics.